hed-standard/hed-python/README.md

 #### Running as a plugin to EEGLAB

-To install HEDTools unzip the HEDTools1.0.4.zip file inside the EEGLAB plugin directory.
+To install HEDTools unzip the HEDToolsx.x.x.zip file inside the EEGLAB plugin directory.
 If you don’t install HEDTools via the EEGLAB menu, you can find this file at:

 https://github.com/VisLab/HEDTools/tree/master/EEGLABPlugin

 When you start EEGLAB again, HEDTools should be ready to use.
 Note: EEGLAB requires that each EEGLAB plugin be in its own subdirectory in the plugins directory of EEGLAB.
-Thus, if you have unzipped HEDTools correctly, you should see …/eeglab/plugins/HEDTools1.0.4/eegplugin_hedtools.m.
+Thus, if you have unzipped HEDTools correctly, you should see …/eeglab/plugins/HEDToolsx.x.x/eegplugin_hedtools.m.

 ### Notes